jorishr/linux-notes/cli-basics.md

 Use the \ to escape characters in folders or files with spaces in them.
 Thus: `cd dir\ with\ spaces` brings you to 'dir with spaces'.
 * Execute binaries

-Commands are looked up in the bin directory /etc, but not in the current directory.
-If that is where you're executable is located you have to add ./
+Commands are looked up in the /bin directory, but not in the current directory.
+If that is where you're executable is located you have to add a dot and slash: `./<file.exe>`
-`./<file.exe>`
 * Help and manual pages
 ```
 whatis <command>